katmiller00/katmiller00/README.md

 ### :woman_technologist: About Me :

-- :rocket: Seeking opportunities in data-related roles
+- :rocket: Seeking opportunities in economic research or data-related roles

 - :telescope: Focused on building my programming and coding skills